aalyria/api/tools/nbictl/README.md

 **--state**="": State of certificate.

-## list-configs
+## config

+Provides subcommands for managing nbictl configuration.

+### list-profiles

-List all configuration profiles (ignores any `--context` flag)
+List all configuration profiles (ignores any `--profile` flag)

-## get-config
+### describe

-Prints the NBI connection settings associated with the configuration profile given by the `--context` flag (defaults to "DEFAULT").
+Prints the NBI connection settings associated with the configuration profile given by the `--profile` flag (defaults to "DEFAULT").

-## set-config
+### set

-Sets or updates a configuration profile that contains NBI connection settings.
-You can create multiple configs by specifying the name of the configuration using the `--context` flag (defaults to "DEFAULT").
+Sets or updates a configuration profile settings.
+You can create multiple profiles by specifying the `--profile` flag (defaults to "DEFAULT").

 **--key_id**="": Key ID associated with the private key provided by Aalyria.